nickwells/utilities/gosh/_gosh.NOTES.md

 This is enforced by the Gosh command\.

-An alternative value is &apos;expect&apos;
+Alternative values are &apos;expect&apos; or &apos;comesbefore&apos;